angryziber/nordpool-price/README.md

 # NordPool Curent Price

-Fetches electricity prices from NordPool exchange and displays the current price for the Baltic countries in their correct time zone.
+Fetches NordPool electricity prices from Elering and displays the current price for the Baltic countries in their correct time zone.

 [Deployed here](https://nordpoolprice.codeborne.com/)